 The hip-hop dance theater commemorates the colonial soldiers who had to fight under French command in the First and Second World Wars.

-With hip-hop songs and poetic lyrics, breakdancing and captivating choreography in front of historical photos and film clips, this contemporary performance commemorates the millions of soldiers from the French colonies who fought on the front line for France in 1914-18 and who helped to liberate Europe from fascism during the Second World War.
-Today largely forgotten, the Compagnie Mémoires Vives from the Strasbourg banlieus brings an important but suppressed chapter of history to the stage in a contemporary form.
-In addition to breakdancing and graffiti, there are videos with archive footage and statements from contemporary witnesses on a large screen as well as live singing.
+Now largely forgotten, the Compagnie Mémoires Vives from the Strasbourg banlieus brings an important but suppressed chapter of history to the stage in a contemporary form.
+In addition to breakdancing and graffiti, there are videos with archive footage and statements by contemporary witnesses on a large screen as well as live singing.
 The Compagnie Mémoires Vives first developed the piece in 2007 with young people from the banlieues of Strasbourg, whose fathers and grandfathers had fought as colonial soldiers in Alsace and remained there after the end of the war.

 WITH Compagnie Mémoires Vives (Strasbourg) DIRECTOR Yan Gilg IN COOPERATION WITH africologneFESTIVAL; Afrika Film Festival Köln / FilmInitiativ Köln e.V.; Friedensbildungswerk Köln; jfc – Medienzentrum (Cologne); Eine Welt Netz NRW; Bürgerzentrum Nippes – Altenberger Hof.